SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

-# Foundation Capabilities (mandatory) for Vendor Device Certification
+# Vendor Requirements for Device Certification

 The device certification process requires the device to follow integration best practices.
 This means that more fields are mandatory for a certified device compared to platform minium requirements.
-In the following section, mandatory capabilities and behavior are described.
-The extended capabilities are part of the second section in this document  [Extended Capabilities for Vendor Device Certification](#extended-capabilities-for-vendor-device-certification).
+In the following section, [Device Registration](#device-registration), the explains the registration processes for connectors using either the MQTT API and REST API.
+The device certification process requires the device to follow integration best practices.
+This means that more fields are mandatory for a certified device compared to platform minium requirements.
+The mandatory capabilities are described in section [Foundation Capabilities](#foundation-capabilities-for-vendor-device-certification-mandatory).
+All more advanced capabilities are part of the section [Extended Capabilities](#extended-capabilities-for-vendor-device-certification).

 # Device Registration

 **Status: Reviewed and Ready**
 The chapter [Device Behavior](#device-behavior) describes how a connector / agent that runs on a device registers to Cumulocity IoT.
-It must send a mandatory minimum of information to be certifiable covered in the section [Foundation Capabilities](#foundation-capabilities-mandatory).
+It must send a mandatory minimum of information to be certifiable covered in the section [Foundation Capabilities](#foundation-capabilities-for-vendor-device-certification-mandatory).

 ## Device Behavior